Toggle menu

 Brain Damage Surgery (Head.)
 Fixing up the brain.

-• Using alkysine is usually faster than this surgery.
+• Unless the patient has extreme brain damage, using alkysine is usually faster than this surgery.

 • Incision Management System.
 Incision Management System OR Open the incision.
 (Scalpel->Hemostat->Retractor)